Aaryaman-147/saral-praman/SCALE_AND_ADOPTION.md

   recalibrate the rule set — currently there's no mechanism for this, and building one is a prerequisite for trusting the system at scale.
-- **Auditable rules, not just an auditable interface.** Because `checkInstructions` are stored as reviewable plain-language config (per the PRD's "compiler" framing), a state government partner or independent auditor can review exactly what's being checked without needing to understand prompt engineering — this is a deliberate design choice to make government partnership (Path A) and public trust more feasible, not an
+- **Auditable rules, not just an auditable interface.** Because `checkInstructions` are stored as reviewable plain-language config, a state government partner or independent auditor can review exactly what's being checked without needing to understand prompt engineering — this is a deliberate design choice to make government partnership (Path A) and public trust more feasible, not an